veggiemonk/awesome-docker/README.md

 # Useful Resources

 -   **[Valuable Docker Links](http://nane.kratzke.pages.mylab.th-luebeck.de/about/blog/2014/08/24/valuable-docker-links/)** High quality articles about docker! **MUST SEE**
+-   [Build your own Docker](https://app.codecrafters.io/tracks) — Build your own Docker in any language (and master its internals)
 -   [Become a Docker Power User with Visual Studio Code](https://www.thebyte.io/become-docker-power-user-with-vs-code) - :heavy_dollar_sign: A training course to help you become a Docker Power user with Visual Studio Code
 -   [Cloud Native Landscape](https://github.com/cncf/landscape)
 -   [Docker Certification](https://intellipaat.com/docker-training-course/) :heavy_dollar_sign: will help you to will Learn Docker containerization, running Docker containers, Image creation, Dockerfile, Docker orchestration, security best practices, and more through hands-on projects and case studies and helps to clear Docker Certified Associate.